Fattcat/ASAS/README.md

 # [ Some Useful things ]

-All Python scripts which will begin after start
+ALL Python scripts will begin after start
 You need to start Starter.exe for start it all.
 A ešte som to nepridal ...
 a aj RickRoll (ForFun :D)